bguiz/koa-api-demo/README.md

     the ES6 specifications have only just been finalised, and ES7 specifications are still very much changing;
     so here we will be using generator functions and the `yield` keyword
+  - Demo time
+    - ES7 is not here yet, but we can run `async` functions now thanks to `babel-node`
+    - Run `./node_modules/.bin/babel-node demos/async-await.js`
+    - We can still `promisify` errback functions, however, we can no longer `thunkify`:
+      `await` only works on promises.
+    - Apart from no longer needing a `co` wrapper, there is not much of a difference between the generator function form and the `async` function form.
+    - The `async` function form is the most straight forward syntax amongst the four forms for asynchronous functions that we have seen so far: callbacks --> promises --> generator + `yield` --> `async` + `await`
+    - We will be using the generator + `yield` form.